sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

                                  // Note that Intellij IDEA thinks it's a type mismatch.
 ```

-Anyway, we get to the very important rule that will bite you later (when using the kind-projector, we'll see):
+Anyway, we get to the very important rule that will bite us later (when using the kind-projector, we'll see):

 **The type constructors are partially applied from left to right leaving the rightmost type parameters free, therefore favorising the right-biaised type constructors.**